 The demo should show value quickly.
 It should not explain every platform feature.

-For campaign-led teams, the best white label chatbot for marketing agencies should make lead capture, follow-up, and reporting easy to demonstrate.
+For campaign-led teams, the demo should show how marketing agencies can package lead capture, follow-up, and reporting as a managed chatbot service.

 This gives the client a clearer picture of the branded service you can manage for them.